sara-nl/jupyter/README.md

 Each user's notebook environment has its own persistent storage attached.
 Changes made to the data by the user will be saved between consecutive logins to the environment.
 In addition, a shared read-only data storage is available for hosting large data sets.
 Each user has read-only access to this data store in their own container.

+The remainder of this page provides instructions on how to create a new Jupyter deployment, as well as links to a number of pages describing how to use the environment, and how to manage users and data.

 ## Creating a new Jupyter environment
 To create an Jupyter environment, SURFsara requires some information about the environment's hardware capacity and the software installation.
 This information is used to right-size the Jupyter cluster, prepare the (shared) storage and install the required software packages.
 The below information should be provided: